mwiks-dev/mwiks-dev/README.md

 - Hi, I’m Maryann Mwikali
 - I’m interested in programming and software development.
-- I’m currently learning Javascript and bootstrap
+- I’m currently learning Javascript,Angular,Python and Flask.
 - I have learnt HTML and CSS in the recent past.
 - Coding can be fun but at times things get messy,worry not you are not alone:)